shenyaojin/auto-hitcard/README.md

-code from long0x0.
+Code from long0x0.
 For personal use.